tarwn/lessthandot-hugo/blogs/content/posts/2013-03-26-it-vs-the-business.md

 Here's the flaw in this story (and every other place we talk about IT vs the business):

 Joe Random Executive doesn't know all the intricacies of accounting, purchasing, warehousing, marketing, sales, law, human resources, or any of a dozen other areas.
 They will probably know a couple in detail, but they are no more an expert in the rest then they are in IT (and of course we assume they didn't have an IT Background).
-These are all skills or roles that get casually lumped under the “business” umbrella.
+These are all skills or roles that get casually lumped under the "business" umbrella.
 Because somehow all areas but IT are business, while only IT is non-business.

 Is this ego or laziness?
 Some of both.
 Only in the IT department do we somehow think our role gives us a magic ticket to be totally ignorant about the company we work for.